Yang She: During Emperor Taizu's reign

-Yang She continued as a chancellor of the new Later Liang until 908, when he was removed from the chancellor position and made You Pushe (右僕射), one of the heads of the executive bureau.
-Later in the year, however, when he was Zuo Pushe (左僕射) (also head of the executive bureau, but considered higher than You Pushe), he was again made chancellor with the designation Tong Zhongshu Menxia Pingzhangshi, when one of the chancellors who replaced him, Zhang Ce, retired.
-He was again removed from his chancellor position in 909 and kept only the position of Zuo Pushe.
+Yang She continued as a chancellor of the new Later Liang until 908, when he was removed from the chancellor position and made You Puye (右僕射), one of the heads of the executive bureau.
+Later in the year, however, when he was Zuo Puye (左僕射) (also head of the executive bureau, but considered higher than You Puye), he was again made chancellor with the designation Tong Zhongshu Menxia Pingzhangshi, when one of the chancellors who replaced him, Zhang Ce, retired.
+He was again removed from his chancellor position in 909 and kept only the position of Zuo Puye.
 He apparently was also in charge of the imperial examinations, but was said to have had few accomplishments otherwise.

 During Zhu Zhen's reign

 At some point, Yang She must have returned to chancellorship, for he was described by the History of the Five Dynasties (which did not contain a biography for him) as a chancellor as of 915, by which point Emperor Taizu had died and his son Zhu Zhen was emperor.
-That year—when Yang, in addition to being chancellor, was said to be You Pushe, Menxia Shilang (門下侍郎, the deputy head of the examination bureau), and the director of salt and iron monopoly, was removed from his chancellor post (after he had requested to resign due to illness) and made only Zuo Pushe.
-In 916, he further retired from the Zuo Pushe post and made a senior advisor to the Crown Prince—an entirely honorary post as there was no crown prince at the time.
+That year—when Yang, in addition to being chancellor, was said to be You Puye, Menxia Shilang (門下侍郎, the deputy head of the examination bureau), and the director of salt and iron monopoly, was removed from his chancellor post (after he had requested to resign due to illness) and made only Zuo Puye.
+In 916, he further retired from the Zuo Puye post and made a senior advisor to the Crown Prince—an entirely honorary post as there was no crown prince at the time.
 This was the last historical reference to Yang, and it is not known when he died.